ExpressionEngine/ExpressionEngine-User-Guide/source/bugs_and_security_reports/index.rst

 context or implications of a piece of code that checks off one of the items on the vendor's preset list of vulnerabilities.

-Unfortunately, our team only speaks English, so all security reports must be made in English, and communication will be in that language.
+Since our team only speaks English all security reports must be made in English, and communication will be in that language.

 Reporting and Disclosure
 ~~~~~~~~~~~~~~~~~~~~~~~~